Genesis 25

 Genesis 25:1-11The Passing of the Patriarch

 1Then again Abraham took a wife, and her name was Keturah.
 2And she bare him Zimran, and Jokshan, and Medan, and Midian, and Ishbak, and Shuah.
-3And Jokshan bare Sheba, and Dedan: and the sons of Dedan were Asshurim, and Letushim, and Leummim.
-4And the sons of Midian; Ephah, and Epher, and Hanoch, and Abida, and Eldaah.
+3And Jokshan begat Sheba, and Dedan.
+And the sons of Dedan were Asshurim, and Letushim, and Leummim.
+4And the sons of Midian; Ephah, and Epher, and Hanoch, and Abidah, and Eldaah.
 All these were the children of Keturah.
 5And Abraham gave all that he had unto Isaac.
 6But unto the sons of the concubines, which Abraham had, Abraham gave gifts, and sent them away from Isaac his son, while he yet lived, eastward, unto the east country.

 Abraham takes another wife after Sarah's death - Keturah - and has six more children.
 These children receive gifts and are sent eastward, away from Isaac.
 The covenant line, though, is undivided.
-Abraham's later fertility is a sign not of weakness but of the strength God gave him.
-He lived long enough to see the promise begin to take root, and to prepare the way for the son who would carry it forward12.
+Abraham's later fertility is a sign of the strength God gave him.
+He lived long enough to see the promise begin to take root, and to prepare the way for the son who would carry it forward.

 Before Abraham dies, he settles the inheritance.
 Everything goes to Isaac.
-This is not a punishment for the other sons - they receive gifts, they are blessed, they will become nations.
-But they are not the carriers of the covenant.
-In Genesis, inheritance is never about what is deserved.
-It is about what God chooses to do.
+The other sons receive gifts, they are blessed, they will become nations - but the covenant runs to Isaac.
+In Genesis, inheritance goes by God's choosing.

 One hundred seventy-five years.
 Abraham was called when he was seventy-five.
 He waited twenty-five years for Isaac.
 He lived a hundred more years with the son he had begged for.
 He lived long enough to see Isaac marry, long enough to know that Isaac would have children.
 Long enough for the dream to move from him into the next generation.